-For the prevention of seasonal MDD episodes associated with SAD, initiate bupropion hydrochloride extended-release tablets (XL) in the autumn, prior to the onset of depressive symptoms.
+For the prevention of seasonal MDD episodes associated with SAD, initiate bupropion hydrochloride For the prevention of seasonal MDD episodes associated with SAD, initiate bupropion hydrochloride extended-release tablets (XL) in the autumn, prior to the onset of depressive symptoms.
 Continue treatment through the winter season.
 Taper and discontinue bupropion hydrochloride extended-release tablets (XL) in early spring.
 For patients treated with 300 mg per day, decrease the dose to 150 mg once daily before discontinuing bupropion hydrochloride extended-release tablets (XL).
 Individualize the timing of initiation, and duration of treatment should be individualized, based on the patient's historical pattern of seasonal MDD episodes.

-2.4 Switching Patients from WELLBUTRIN Tablets (Bupropion Hydrochloride Tablets) or from WELLBUTRIN SR Sustained-Release Tablets (Bupropion Hydrochloride Extended-Release Tablets
+2.4 Switching Patients from WELLBUTRIN Tablets (Bupropion Hydrochloride Tablets) or from WELLBUTRIN SR Sustained-Release Tablets (Bupropion Hydrochloride Extended-Release

-(SH)) When switching patients from WELLBUTRIN Tablets (bupropion hydrochloride tablets) to bupropion hydrochloride extended-release tablets (XL) or from WELLBUTRIN SR Sustained-Release Tablet (bupropion hydrochloride extended-release tablets(SR)) to bupropion hydrochloride extended-release tablets (XL), give the same total daily dose when possible.
+Nhen switching patients from WELLBUTRIN Tablets (bupropion hydrochloride tablets) to bupropion hydrochloride extended-release tablets (XL) or from WELLBUTRIN SR Sustained-Release Tablets (bupropion hydrochloride extended-release tablets(SR)) to bupropion hydrochloride extended-release tablets (XL), give the same total daily dose when possible.

-2.5 To Discontinue Bupropion Hydrochloride Extended-Release Tablets (XL), Taper the Dose When discontinuing treatment in patients treated with bupropion hydrochloride extended-rel tablets (XL) 300 mg once daily, decrease the dose to 150 mg once daily prior to discontinuation.
+2.5 To Discontinue Bupropion Hydrochloride Extended-Release Tablets (XL), Taper the Dose When discontinuing treatment in patients treated with bupropion hydrochloride extended-release tablets (XL) 300 mg once daily, decrease the dose to 150 mg once daily prior to discontinuation.

-2.6 Dosage Adjustment in Patients with Hepatic Impairment In patients with moderate to severe hepatic impairment (Child-Pugh score: 7 to 15), the maximur dose is 150 mg every other day.
-In patients with mild hepatic impairment (Child-Pugh score: 5 t 6), consider reducing the dose and/or frequency of dosing [see Use in Specific Populations (8.7) an Clinical Pharmacology (12.3)].
+2.6 Dosage Adjustment in Patients with Hepatic Impairment In patients with moderate to severe hepatic impairment (Child-Pugh score: 7 to 15), the maximum dose is 150 mg every other day.
+In patients with mild hepatic impairment (Child-Pugh score: 5 to 6), consider reducing the dose and/or frequency of dosing [see Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].